Mitcheldean Road and Forest of Dean Junction Railway: A viable scheme at last

 The plan was dormant for several years until 1870 when a bill was deposited in for the "Mitcheldean Road and Whimsey Railway".
 The terrain was extremely difficult, and the line would climb from Mitcheldean Road at 1 in 30 and 1 in 34 to a summit near Drybrook, and then descend at 1 in 40 towards Whimsey.

 At first the line was opposed by the Great Western Railway and the Severn and Wye Railway, both of which regarded it as a threat to their traffic.
 On 22 May 1871 a meeting was held at Paddington between GWR directors, an S&WR deputation and Alfred and Thomas Goold, representing the Mitcheldean Road concern.
 The Goolds claimed that the line was necessary for the development of the iron ore at Drybrook, Westbury Brook and Wigpool, and said that if the S&WR had given any assurance that it would be constructing its Lydbrook Valley line in the near future, the bill would never have been promoted.
 The GWR offered to accommodate the traffic and to reimburse the expenses of the bill, but the promoters declined.
-The GWR then declared its implacable opposition to the scheme, but a select committee of the House of Lords gave the GWR and S&WR short shrift, finding that they had no proper grounds for opposition, and the Bill went forward smoothly.
+The GWR then declared its implacable opposition to the scheme, but a select committee of the House of Lords gave the GWR and S&WR short shrift, finding that they had no proper grounds for opposition, and the bill went forward smoothly.

-The name of the incorporated company was changed slightly, and the Mitcheldean Road & Forest of Dean Junction Railway Act was passed on 13 July 1871.
+The name of the incorporated company was changed slightly, and the Mitcheldean Road and Forest of Dean Junction Railway Act 1871 (34 & 35 Vict. c. cxv) was passed on 13 July 1871.
 The company had powers to build a railway 4 miles 5 furlongs in length from Mitcheldean Road station to the Forest of Dean Railway branch at Whimsey.
 The capital was £30,000 in £10 shares, and there were borrowing powers for £10,000.
 The GWR was authorised to subscribe up to half the capital.
 Five years were allowed for completion of the line; there was no mention of carrying passengers.
 The engineer's estimate for construction was £28,268, no stations being envisaged.
 The company was authorised to enter into agreements with the GWR for working and maintaining the line.
-By the time of the Act, the Hereford, Ross and Gloucester Railway line was standard gauge but the Forest of Dean Railway branch was still broad gauge, giving the Mitcheldean Road company a significant, but temporary, commercial advantage, in that onward transit of loaded wagons did not require transshipment.
+By the time of the act of Parliament, the Hereford, Ross and Gloucester Railway line was standard gauge but the Forest of Dean Railway branch was still broad gauge, giving the Mitcheldean Road company a significant, but temporary, commercial advantage, in that onward transit of loaded wagons did not require transshipment.